10+ Meal Prep Tips for Beginners (Clean Eating)

 See all of my recommendations for healthy cooking appliances.

 2. Go the leftovers route

-If you have the time to cook even one meal a day, this can shave some extra time off your meal prepping routine.
 With leftovers meal prepping, you meal prep one or two meals, and then commit to cooking once every other day.
 For instance: you have breakfast and lunch meal prepped, but have time to cook dinner.
-Simply double your recipe and eat the leftovers the next day.

-The Instant Pot can cut cook time by as much as half!
+The Instant Pot can double the working capacity of your kitchen.
 A slow cooker can cook your meals overnight or while you’re at work.
 It’s pretty amazing how handy these appliances can be.
 I use both my Instant Pot and slow-cooker almost at least several times a week.

 Organize your prep by cook time.
 For example: baked sweet potatoes may take an hour at 400 degrees.
 While those are cooking, you can also roast other veggies on a sheet pan and get twice the cooking out of turning your oven on just once.

-While that’s all on auto-pilot in the oven, use your stovetop to pan-fry protein and let grains simmer.
+Here’s how to make fajita veggies which you could make while you cook another dish in the Instant Pot.
 By the time your most time-intensive item is done, you have everything else done as well.